Birr Castle: Café and shop

 The Castle Courtyard Café and a small shop are in the same courtyard as the Science Centre.

 Parklands and gardens

 The grounds of the castle contain the oldest wrought-iron bridge in Ireland, dating from 1820.
 There was also an early hydroelectric station by the bridge and castle.

 The walled gardens in the grounds feature Box Hedges that are over 300 years old.
 They are also, according to The Guinness Book of Records, the tallest hedge in the world.

 The Irish entry to the 2014 European Tree of the Year contest was the Birr Castle Grey Poplar (Populus × canescens).
 In February 2014, while voting was still open, it was blown down in a storm.

 Membership and sponsorship

 The demesne's charitable foundation offers quarterly, half-yearly and annual memberships, including unlimited visiting.

-The grounds also contain a plantation of sequoia redwoods from California, Giants' Grove, which are available for sponsorship, and the trees from a past sponsorship scheme operated with Crann.
+The grounds also contain a plantation of sequoia redwoods from California, Giants' Grove, organised by the estate and Crann, which are available for sponsorship, and the trees from a past sponsorship scheme operated with the Tree Council of Ireland.